MANUFACTURERS' PROFILES

 ESCHENBACH

 German company, founded on November 14, 1913 by Josef Eschenbach.
-Long before World War II, Eschenbach was already an important company selling optical and drawing materiel.
-Eschenbach acquired WILKIE on January 1st, 1976 (this company had acquired PASTO before).
+Long before World War II, Eschenbach was already an important company selling optical and drafting materiel.
+Eschenbach acquired WILKIE on January 1st, 1976.
 In 2005, the compass production was sold to K&R (see under these company names).

 TOP OF PAGE